Swan Racing

 Swan Racing was a stock car racing team that competed in the NASCAR Sprint Cup Series until the 2014 season.
 The team was founded as Inception Motorsports which fielded a single No. 30 team in the Cup Series in 2011 and 2012 before being purchased by Swan Energy CEO Brandon Davis late in 2012.
-The team was headquartered in Mooresville, North Carolina in the United States.
+The team was headquartered in Mooresville, North Carolina.
 David Stremme was the team's original driver, before being replaced by rookies Cole Whitt and Parker Kligerman at the end of 2013.
 The team expanded to two teams in 2014 for Whitt and Kilgerman, attempting and qualifying for every event that season until the woes of sponsorship kicked in following the eighth race of the season.
-The team shut down in April 2014; its owners points, employees, and most of its assets moved to Xxxtreme Motorsport and BK Racing, though Parker Kligerman remained under contract through year's end.
+The team shut down in April 2014; its owners points, employees, and most of its assets moved to NY Racing Team and BK Racing, though Parker Kligerman remained under contract through year's end.